tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-Most of the year was covered in the roster explanation, so I'll just gush about how exciting it's been to watch this team's journey this year.
+Most of the year was covered in the roster explanation, so I'll just gush about how exciting it's been to watch Quest's journey this season.
 After smashing their way through Tour 1 Div 2, they came into Tour 2 as an immediate threat and nearly qualified to the Major *in their inaugural tour*.
 This region's already cutthroat enough as it is.
 Notice how you don't see Secret, OG, or Nigma anywhere on this page?

 By the time Tour 3 ended, most teams were beginning to statistically lock their chances of directly qualifying to TI through points, but the last 3-4 slots were still up in the air.
 Were Quest able to *win* the Bali Major, they would've just barely gotten enough points to sneak a direct TI invite.
 Believe it or not, that was a fairly realistic proposition, but their bracket run was cut short after losing to Gaimin and Liquid.